Pete-Hamlin/language-unrealscript/README.md

 As UnrealScript is based heavily on C++, this is package is essentially just a bare bones fork of the C++ language package for Atom with some added functions/classes used by only by UnrealEngine.

 Please feel free to report any problems with the language package by opening an issue or by all means, fix it and make a pull request.
+Equally goes for any improvements that you wish to make, I will happily look through and merge.

+## Contributors ##

+poosh